Ousmane Sembène: Film

 As an author concerned with social change, Sembène wished to touch a wide audience.
 He realized that his written works would reach only the cultural elites, but that films were "the people's night school" and could reach a much broader African audience.

-In 1963, Sembène produced his first film, a short called Barom Sarret (The Wagoner).
-In 1964 he made another short entitled Niaye.
+In 1963, Sembène produced his first film, a short called Borom Sarret (The Wagoner).
+In 1964 he made another short, entitled Niaye.
 In 1966 he produced his first feature film, La Noire de..., based on one of his own short stories; it was the first feature film ever released by a sub-Saharan African director.
 Though only 60 minutes long, the French-language film won the Prix Jean Vigo, bringing immediate international attention to both African film generally and Sembène specifically.
 Sembène followed this success with the 1968 Mandabi, achieving his dream of producing a film in his native Wolof language.

-Later Wolof-language films include Xala (1975, based on his own novel), Ceddo (1977), Camp de Thiaroye (1987), and Guelwaar (1992).
-The Senegalese release of Ceddo was heavily censored, ostensibly for a problem with Sembène's paperwork, though some critics suggest that this censorship had more to do with what could be interpreted as anti-Muslim content in the film.
-However, Sembène distributed fliers at theaters describing the censored scenes and released the film uncut for the international market.
-In 1971, Sembène also made a film in French and Diola entitled Emitaï, which was entered into the 7th Moscow International Film Festival, where it won a Silver Prize.
-It was also banned throughout French West Africa.
+His later Wolof-language films include Xala (1975, based on his own novel), Ceddo (1977), Camp de Thiaroye (1987), and Guelwaar (1992).
+The Senegalese release of Ceddo was heavily censored, ostensibly for a problem with Sembène's paperwork, though some critics suggest that this censorship had more to do with the government's interpretation of what could be considered anti-Muslim content in the film.

+Sembène resisted this action by distributing fliers at theaters describing the censored scenes, and he released the film uncut for the international market.

+In 1971, Sembène also made a film in French and Diola, entitled Emitaï.
+It was entered in the 7th Moscow International Film Festival, where it won a Silver Prize.
+It was banned by governments throughout French West Africa.
 His 1975 film Xala was entered into the 9th Moscow International Film Festival.

-In 1977 his film Ceddo was entered into the 10th Moscow International Film Festival.
-In the same year he was a member of the jury at the 27th Berlin International Film Festival.
-At the 11th Moscow International Film Festival in 1979, he was awarded with the Honorable Prize for the contribution to cinema.
+In 1977 his film Ceddo was entered in the 10th Moscow International Film Festival.
+In the same year, Sembène was invited to be a member of the jury at the 27th Berlin International Film Festival.
+At the 11th Moscow International Film Festival in 1979, he was awarded the Honorable Prize for contribution to cinema.

 Recurrent themes of Sembène's films are the history of colonialism, the failings of religion, the critique of the new African bourgeoisie, and the strength of African women.

 His final film, the 2004 feature Moolaadé, won awards at the 2004 Cannes Film Festival and the FESPACO Film Festival in Ouagadougou, Burkina Faso.
 The film, set in a small African village in Burkina Faso, explored the controversial subject of female genital mutilation.

-He is the subject of the 2015 documentary film, Sembene!.

 Sembène often makes a cameo appearance in his films.
 For example, in Mandabi he plays the letter writer at the post office.